Salvador-ON/Build-Your-Own-Scraper/README.md

 # Microverse - Ruby Capstone Project - Build your own scraper

-This project creates Scraper that allows the user to search coding articles on [Hackernoon](https://hackernoon.com/tagged/ruby) web site using keywords.
+This project creates a Scraper that allows the user to search coding articles on [Hackernoon](https://hackernoon.com/tagged/ruby) web site using keywords.
 And shows the results that match the keywords in a html file.
 The file after the search is located in searches folder.

 I build this scraper to help people to optimize their time that spend navigating on the web looking for some articles related to a specific topic.